-11. Stretch and flex to relieve any stress and tension from your muscles, and to help yourself feel more relaxed overall.
-Practice flexing your facial muscles.
-Look in the mirror.
-Stretch those facial muscles.
+12. Stretch and flex your face and limbs to relieve any stress and tension from the muscles and to help yourself feel more relaxed.
+Flex those facial muscles.
+Stretch your arms, neck and shoulders to help remove tension.

 14. Expressive faces make for interesting images.
 So have fun during your photoshoot.
 Be sure to take some time to play and act a tad silly in front of the camera.
 You might end up with a new favorite image of yourself.